MPG-SAM 2: Adapting SAM 2 with Mask Priors and Global Context for Referring Video Object Segmentation: Method

-The global video feature $V_{g}$, enriched with object information, are input to the hierarchical global-historical aggregator, thereby integrating global object context.
-Frame-specific mask priors $M_{p}$ are upsampled to the dimensions $H_s$ and $W_s$, matching the feature map size of the SAM 2 decoder, via linear interpolation.
-These upsampled priors are then supplied as dense prompts to the SAM 2 prompt encoder.
+Then, the global video feature $V_{g}$ is input into the hierarchical global-historical aggregator to provide global object context, and the mask priors $M_{p}$ are supplied as dense prompts to the prompt encoder of SAM 2.